saurhkumar/generator-rest-swagger-express/Readme.md

 ### Prerequisites

 - Non CRUD Application
   None
 - CRUD Application
   Specific database needed, let's say you are running MYSQL based app then MYSQL server needed, for more details see your generated app

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Installation

-1. Go to your command-line interface and type `npm install`.
+Go to your command-line interface and type `npm install -g yo generator-rest-swagger-express`

 <p align="right">(<a href="#top">back to top</a>)</p>